Skip to Content

 Voilà, j’ai terminé mon projet.

-There we go, I’ve finished my project.
+There you go, I’ve finished my project.

 3. Explaining a reason

-Elle a oublié l’heure, voilà pourquoi elle est en retard.
+Elle a oublié l’heure ; voilà pourquoi elle est en retard.

 She forgot the time; that’s why she’s late.